webandco/neos-taxonomy/README.md

     A simple view you can use to show a list of nodes matching taxonomies utilized by the "intersect" FlowQuery operator.

 ### Abstract NodeTypes
-* Webco.Taxonomy:Taxonomy
+* Webandco.Taxonomy:Taxonomy
-    Every nodeType inheriting Webco.Taxonomy:Taxonomy will be available in the inspector - eg. utilized in the TaxonomyList yaml definition.
+    Every nodeType inheriting Webandco.Taxonomy:Taxonomy will be available in the inspector - eg. utilized in the TaxonomyList yaml definition.

 ### Intersect FlowQuery Operation
 In order to find nodes use the provided intersect() FlowQuery Operator.
 Like with all FlowQuery operators chaining is possible.
 In the List.ts2 file you will find a working example.